Motivic Multiple Zeta Values and the Block Filtration: Further Remarks

 \section{Further Remarks}

 As $\bg$ is a free Lie algebra, we have a non-canonical isomorphism $\gmot\cong \bg$, and hence, we should be able to lift relations such as cyclic insertion and the block shuffle relations to $\gmot$ .
 One would hope that we could follow the example of Brown in \cite{anatomy}, in which he lifts solutions from $\ls$ to $\dmr$, but it is as yet unclear how this should work.
-Progress on this has been made by Hirose and Sato \cite{damnsato}, who provide an ungraded version of the block shuffle relations, but it is an area ripe for further consideration.
-Then, as the collection of relations presented in this paper, alongside block graded double shuffle relations, should completely describe all relations among block graded motivic multiple zeta values, a successful lifting of these relations could provide a complete description of all relations among motivic multiple zeta values, and give an approach to tackling questions about the completeness of the associator and double shuffle relations.
-The construction of genuine relations, and the connection between these block graded relations and known relations is explored further in the author's doctoral thesis.
+Progress on this has been made by Hirose and Sato, who propose an ungraded version of the block shuffle relations, but it is an area ripe for further consideration.
+If one were to extend the relations described in this paper to a complete set of relations among block graded motivic multiple zeta values, a successful lifting of these relations could provide a complete description of all relations among motivic multiple zeta values, and give an approach to tackling questions about the completeness of the associator and double shuffle relations.

+In block degree one, we have shown the relations discussed are complete, but in general, further relations are required.
+However, one can show that, if $f_b(N)$ is the dimension of the weight $N$ vector space cut out by the relations described here in block degree $b$, then $(\dim \gr^\mathcal{B}_b \mathcal{H}_N)/f_b(N)$ tends to a positive finite limit as $N\to\infty$.
+Furthermore, numerical evidence suggests that the ratio is close to $1$ for all $N$ and small $b$.
+However, further relations are needed, even in block degree $2$.
+While the projections into highest block degree of the double shuffle relations arising from simple products $\zm(w_1)\zm(w_2)$ numerically seem to be consequences of the relations discussed here, the block graded parts of certain linear combinations are not.
+For example

+is a missing graded relation in weight 8.
+Nevertheless, this is a promising start and provides an interesting new lens through which to consider MZVs.
+The construction of genuine relations, and the connection between these block-graded relations and known relations is explored further in the author's doctoral thesis \cite{mythesis}.